phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

     If your prompt hangs here, your AP probably doesn't have a route to the internet.
 [Return to the connection step](#connect-the-ap-to-your-computer) and make sure your setup follows those instructions.

-2. Open the Unifi portal in your browser, and navigate to the device list.
+2. Open the Hostifi portal in your browser, and navigate to the device list.
 The AP should appear in the list of devices awaiting adoption.
 4. Press `Adopt` to adopt the AP Mesh Unit.
+5. Adoption can take a while.
+Try refreshing the Hostifi portal and/or browser.
+6. If it doesn't work, try the set inform command again.

 ## Troubleshooting

 ### Computer doesn't recognize AP Mesh Unit in Network settings, or `ssh` command fails.

 The AP Mesh Unit can take a few minutes to boot after being plugged in, so wait until the status light is solid white and try again.

+See our separate doc for more info on related problems: [Sharing a WiFi connection over Ethernet](https://github.com/phillycommunitywireless/docs/blob/main/docs/device-configs/shared-connection.md)

 ### What does this status light pattern mean?